Xi Jinping in His Own Words

 The bilateral stalemate persists because the Cold War still haunts Asia.
 Unlike Europe, Asia’s Cold War–era geopolitical map was never redrawn.
 North and South Korea are still divided, even as East and West Germany have come back together.
 The lingering territorial dispute over the four Kuril Islands is another such legacy.
 Past territorial talks, meanwhile, have largely faltered because of the countries’ continued adherence to outdated principles, including the Soviet-Japanese Joint Declaration of 1956, which provided for the return two of the four disputed islands to Japan after the signing of a peace treaty.

 In recent years, Russia and Japan have both expressed the need for a new approach to their dispute.
-For one, their interests have largely converged over the issue of Moscow’s perspective, Japan was a major counterweight against China in advancing Russia’s pivot to Asia.
+For one, their interests have largely converged over the issue of China.
+From Moscow’s perspective, Japan was a major counterweight against China in advancing Russia’s pivot to Asia.
 Likewise, Tokyo viewed Russia as a strategic balance against Beijing’s growing clout in Eurasia.
 And so, in 2012, Putin moved to renew bilateral territorial talks, and in 2013, Abe reciprocated by calling for a strategic partnership.
 Yet Euromaidan and Russia’s invasion of Ukraine in 2014 shook the foundation of the emerging bilateral relations, partly because Japan joined in the Western sanctions against Russia.
 From Moscow’s perspective, Tokyo’s about-face was not just a betrayal: it epitomized Japan’s continued dependence on the United States.